sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 - The budget can be used for online team bonding events if the team prefers.
 See our [**Remote-friendly team bonding document**](https://docs.google.com/document/d/1tvWXo0nu49yhn7f0lWIHBwCKfTvoSftbN2j7um0joWI/edit?ts=60906da4) for ideas.
 - Visit the [Sample Team Offsites](sample-team-offsites.md) handbook page to view offsite itineraries used by other teams in the past.

+Share the outcomes of your team gathering with the rest of the company
+- Post a recap of what your team accomplished in your team Slack channel and cross post in #progress.
+- This will create visibility across the company of what your team is working on.
+- Reach out to #internal-comms in Slack if you want your updates to be featured in our company newsletter.

 ### 3. Individual travel

 Each teammate has a $2,500 budget per year to meet up with individual Sourcegraph teammates or a group.
 The intention for this budget is for you to connect and build relationships with teammates in the wider company, i.e. in other teams and/or locations, that you may not reach at team events.
 Tracking the fiscal year spend is the responsibility of each individual teammate.
 Be aware of how much you have spent against your budget, you will not be notified once your budget has been reached.
 Accounting is happy to confirm totals.